NavyaG-lab/Tech-writer/how-tos/data-deletion/pii_and_personal_data.md

 * Gender
 * Relatives info (such as Mother's name)
 * Device information

+There is also a category called "Sensitive personal data" that must be tried with more security.
+This is the data that can lead to discrimination of a person.
+Here is a non-exhaustive list of sensitive data:

+* Racial or ethnic origin;
+* Political opinions;
+* Religious or philosophical beliefs;
+* Trade union membership;
+* Genetic data; and
+* Biometric data (where processed to uniquely identify someone).

 There are still ongoing discussion between privacy authorities if the following should be considered as personal data: